zoicware/ZOICWARE/features.md

 ### Features
 - Removes all bloat appx packages, Edge, Teams, OneDrive, Remote Desktop, Health Update Tools, etc
-     >[!NOTE]
+> [!NOTE]
-      All debloat presets will clean the start menu pinned icons and outdated versions of newer installed packages
+> All debloat presets will clean the start menu pinned icons and outdated versions of newer installed packages

 ### Custom Debloat
 - Choose specific appx packages including locked packages
-  >[!Note]
+> [!NOTE]
-  locked packages are locked for a reason be careful when
+> locked packages are locked for a reason be careful when removing these
-  > removing these

 ### Remove Extras
 - Microsoft Edge